Pagiri

 Pagiri is a 2016 Indian Tamil-language romantic comedy film directed by Esakki Karvannan and starring newcomer Prabhu Ranaveeran and Shravya.

+The film received generally negative reviews from critics, who criticized its weak execution, amateurish filmmaking that undermined the serious subject matter.

 Production

 The film is about the effects of WhatsApp and the predicaments of farmers.

 Soundtrack

 The songs are composed by Karunas.
-The audio was released by director Vasanthabalan.
+The audio was released by Director Vasanthabalan.